t94126/t94126.github.io/hobbies.md

 # Hobbies

+### I love reading book.
+	- History and Military
+	- Technical books in Linux, Network, Algorithm.

-## I love Video Games.
+### I love video games.
-I have a Xbox One and a notebook.
+	- I have a Xbox One and a high-performance notebook.
+	- I like First-Person-Shooter and Action-adventure.
+	- COD series, DOOM series, Tomb Raider series and Uncharted series

-## I love play table-tennis.
+### I love play table-tennis.
-I was the first runner-up in Junior High School.
+	- I was the first runner-up in Junior High School.